 Scalloped Hammerhead Facts

-- Within scientific circles, though, it’s better known by its formal moniker.
-Fortunately for the layperson, that’s a much simpler term than many of its relatives hold.
+- Within scientific circles, though, the creature’s better known by its formal moniker.
+Fortunately for the layperson, though, that’s a much simpler term than many of its relatives hold.
 That’s because it bears the official name in the annals of science of Sphyrna lewini.

-- The two individuals originally gave it another title, however.
-Before changing it to the term it’s known by now, the at first titled it Zygaena lewini.
-Regardless of which name one chooses to use when referring to it, it remains an impressive fish species.
+- The two individuals originally gave it another, different title, however.
+Before changing it to the term it’s known by now, the pair at first titled it Zygaena lewini.
+Regardless of which name one chooses to use when referring to it, the shark remains a truly impressive fish species.

 Related Articles